-In the recent decade, the tourism industry worldwide is booming and reason for so many travel bloggers to popup.
+The tourism industry worldwide is booming, in the recent decade, and the reason why so many travel bloggers are coming up.
 According to World Travel & Tourism in 2018 the travel and tourism industries accounted for 10.4% of the world’s total GDP and it is expected to grow by 3.6% in 2019!
 In a time of nomadic millennials who prefer to travel the world, travel bloggers can earn a lot through affiliate marketing.

 Following this guide, specifically, focus on affiliate marketing programs for travel bloggers, will help you choose the best affiliate programs.